FooJenHan/Orbital/README.md

 For the graduation planner’s webpage, any addition or deletion of modules would result in a page reload so that the page with the newly updated information will be re-rendered.
 However, when viewing the planner and it’s modules in the By Module Prefix tab, adding or deleting modules will result in a page reload, and thus switch to the default tab By Semester.
 This is not ideal for the user’s experience as the user is unable to easily make multiple changes to the planner while still viewing modules by any non-default tab, such as deleting multiple modules in a semester.

 To replace the page reloading on changes, we used *JavaScript* and *JQuery* to implement our own functions to handle the updating of the page information when adding or deleting modules.
 Separate functions were defined for addition and deletion for each of the tabs used to view the modules by adding or removing the relevant html elements in the webpage, considering edge cases such as removing the last element from a semester.
+This allows users to add and delete modules without experiencing a “jump” in the page as it reloads, especially when making changes while viewing in non-default tabs, making the user’s experience smoother.

 # Testing